-Pre-Student Teaching Disposition/Criteria Successful WCSU candidates Below Standard 1 Developing 2 Proficient 3 Exemplary 4 Score/ Level Respect of others the effort, work, values, or diverse nature of others; or demonstrates a significant insensitivity toward the effort, work, values, or diverse nature of others; struggles to demonstrate awareness of the interconnectivity of education professionals in the schools. others; may inadvertently show insensitivity based of lack of knowledge about diverse populations but is able to correct deficiencies in this area when they are pointed out to him/her.
-Demonstrates awareness of the interconnectivity of education professionals in the schools. that shows sensitivity toward the effort, work, values, and diverse nature of others; respecting the interconnectivity of education professionals in the schools. sensitivity toward the effort, work, values, and diverse nature of others; respecting the interconnectivity of education professionals in the schools.
+Pre-Student Teaching Disposition/Criteria Successful WCSU candidates Belo w Standard 1 Developing 2 Proficient 3 Exemplary 4 Score/ Level Respect of others the effort, work, values, or diverse nature of others; or demonstrates a significant insensitivity toward the effort, work, values, or diverse nature of others; struggles to demonstrate awareness of the interconnectivity of education professionals in the schools. others; may inadvertently show insensitivity based lack of knowledge about diverse populations but is able to correct deficiencies in this area when they are pointed out to him/her.
+Demonstrates awareness of the interconnectivity of education professionals in the schools. on : that shows sensitivity toward the effort, work, values, and diverse nature of others; respecting the interconnectivity of education professionals in the schools. sensitivity toward the effort, work, values, and diverse nature of others; respecting the interconnectivity of education professionals in the schools.
 In addition, candidate actively seeks out opportunities to learn more about diversity and is an advocate for diversity in the school and community.
-In Class Exemplars Addresses all colleagues appropriately Compliments other students ("that's a great idea") Uses humor appropriately Expresses understanding, sympathy, empathy, and concern Provides other students with relevant information / resources "I have a great article for you" Is respectful when classmates ask questions seeking clarification of course content Responsive to classmates' request for assistance In Field Exemplars Demonstrates respect for diverse languages and dialects by not overcorrecting Integrates diversity actively, combating the marginalization of groups or individuals Identifies and appreciates the varied contributions of individuals to create an inclusive climate Seeks to integrate diverse languages and dialects into his/her instructional practice to engage students in learning 3.Demonstrate commitment to the profession of teaching, the success of their students, and Candidate does not demonstrate enthusiasm about teaching/learning; frequently focuses on negative demonstrates enthusiasm for teaching/learning ; usually focuses Candidate consistently demonstrates enthusiasm about teaching/learning; always accepts Candidate consistently demonstrates enthusiasm about teaching/learning, always accepts
+Com Uses Expre Provintave Is responsed Resp esses all colleagues pliments other studer humor appropriately esses understanding des other students was great article for yospectful when classmates consive to classmates nts ("f / i, sym vith re ou" nates that's a great idea npathy, empathy, a elevant information ask questions sec and concern n / resources "I eking clarification of In Field Exemplars Demonstrates respect for diverse languages and dialects by not overcorrecting Integrates diversity actively, combating the marginalization of groups or individuals Identifies and appreciates the varied contributions of individuals to create an inclusive climate Seeks to integrate diverse languages and dialects into his/her instructional practice to engage students in learning Gives appropriate and specific feedback 3.Demonstrate commitment to the profession of teaching, the success of their students, and not de enthus teachi date does emonstrate siasm about ng/learning; ently focuses gative Candidate usually demonstrates enthusiasm for teaching/learning ; usually focuses on positive con den enti tead ndidate nsistently monstrates husiasm about ching/learning; rays accepts Candidate consistently demonstrates enthusiasm about teaching/learning, always accepts